Discover the Substance 3D workflow for Square Enix’s FINAL FANTASY VII REMAKE

 “I was a fan of the original FFVII back in the day, so I was happy when I learned I’d be on this project,” says Masaaki Kazeno, character modeling director for Square Enix, who presided over all the 3D character and monster models for the game and ensured that character design production went smoothly.
 “At the same time, I was worried about living up to players’ expectations.
 In addition to the graphics, the most difficult thing with this project was to deliver the game to the players as soon as possible.
 In order to do so, we had to produce a large number of assets simultaneously through parallel processes.”

-To create and manage the production of all the visual assets of FINAL FANTASY VII REMAKE, the team turned to Substance Painter.
+To create and manage the production of all the visual assets of FINAL FANTASY VII REMAKE, the team turned to a 3d painter software.
 Read on to learn more about their character and environment design workflows and how they managed to create a remake that left fans new and old satisfied (and critics delighted).

 Paying tribute to the ‘90s original while modernizing the visuals of FFVII with Substance Painter